 - 1 cup water

-- 1 cup milk (I used unsweetened almond)
+- 1 cup dairy-free milk (I used unsweetened almond)

 - Line a baking sheet with parchment paper and toss apples with lemon juice, cinnamon and honey.
 Bake for 5 minutes then roll over parchment paper and tuck it in so they're in a "pocket" to trap in moisture.
 Cook for 10-15 minutes more (20 minutes total) until soft.
 Set aside.